DrBoltzmann/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually listed to describe how each point was implementated.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This document describes the solution approach, here is a link to the final [project code](https://github.com/DrBoltzmann/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+In thye data exploration and summary I used numpy, pandas, and matplotlib to build basic summary statistics of the traffic signs data set and visualized class distributions:

-* The size of training set is ?
+* The size of training set is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 4410 images
-* The size of test set is ?
+* The size of test set is 12630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Basic distributions visualizations of the images and classes were created:

 ![alt text][image1]